-An innovation, which we are proud of and that will boost production and trade, is the drought tolerant maize cultivar which was launched by the ARC in 2014.
+An innovation of which the department is particularly proud is the drought tolerant maize cultivar which was launched by the ARC in 2014.
 Results indicate that farmers who planted the new maize cultivar experienced on average 50% increased yields when compared to conventional varieties available on the market.
-We now have to ensure that sufficient seed is available for farmers.
+The department now has to ensure that sufficient seed is available for farmers.

 The final small-scale fisheries regulations were gazetted on 8 March 2016, along with the Marine Living Resources Amendment Act signed by the President.
-These now provide the legal mechanism for the implementation of the small- scale fisheries policy.
+These now provide the legal mechanism for the implementation of the small-scale fisheries policy.
 These reforms give legal recognition to small-scale fishers and will promote the transformation of the subsector to assist fishing communities living along the coastal areas in creating sustainable livelihoods, generating income and creating jobs.

 Aquaculture has been given a boost through its inclusion in the Oceans Economy Operation Phakisa.
-Through Operation Phakisa and the detailed plans on the development of 24 marine and inland aquaculture projects, which are being implemented, we expect to increase production from the current 4 000 t to 20 000 t per year, increase the current value of the subsector from R400 million to R6 billion per year and create up to 210 000 sector jobs by 2030.
+Through Operation Phakisa and the detailed plans on the development of 24 marine and inland aquaculture projects, which are being implemented, the department expects to increase production from the current 4 000 t to 20 000 t per year, increase the current value of the subsector from R400 million to R6 billion per year and create up to 210 000 sector jobs by 2030.